Rectification and nonlinear Hall effect by fluctuating finite-momentum Cooper pairs

-Interestingly, the anharmonicity parameters take slightly smaller but still sizable values under higher magnetic fields [$h/{T_{\rm c0}}\gtrsim2.5$ in Fig.~\ref{fig:Tcandq0}(d)].
-Large rectification and NHE are obtained there in combination with small ${T_{\rm c}}(h)$ [Fig.~\ref{fig:Results}], while the sign reversal seen in Fig.~\ref{fig:Results} may be absent or shifted to higher fields, depending on model parameters~\cite{Supplemental}.
-It is known that the high-field helical superconductivity resembles in nature the Flude-Ferrell-Larkin-Ovchinnikov (FFLO) state of centrosymmetric superconductors~\cite{Smidman2017-hb}.
-Thus, our results imply that FFLO state, and possibly the pair-density-wave states, might show giant NCT once the symmetry-protected degeneracy of Cooper-pair momenta is externally lifted.
-From symmetry viewpoints, this could be achieved by the out-of-plane bias voltage and inplane magnetic field (the same symmetry as helical superconductivity).
-Quantitative studies are awaited for candidate materials such as cuprate thin films~\cite{Agterberg2020-gs,Bollinger2011-ef,Leng2011-bi,Nojima2011-il,Liao2018-ty}.
+Interestingly, the anharmonicity parameters take slightly smaller but still sizable values in higher magnetic fields [$h/{T_{\rm c0}}\gtrsim2.5$ in Fig.~\ref{fig:Tcandq0}(d)].
+A large rectification and NHE are obtained there in combination with small ${T_{\rm c}}(h)$ [Fig.~\ref{fig:Results}], while the sign reversal seen in Fig.~\ref{fig:Results} may be absent or shifted to higher fields, depending on model parameters~\cite{Supplemental}.
+It is known that the high-field helical superconductivity resembles in nature the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO) state of centrosymmetric superconductors~\cite{Smidman2017-hb}. {While these systems do not show nonreciprocal paraconductivity due to the cancellation of fluctuating Cooper pairs with opposite momenta,} our results imply that the FFLO state, and possibly the pair-density-wave states, might show giant NCT once the symmetry-protected degeneracy of Cooper-pair momenta is externally lifted. {This} could be achieved by the out-of-plane bias voltage and in-plane magnetic field{, realizing the same symmetry configurations as helical superconductivity.} Quantitative studies are awaited for candidate materials such as cuprate thin films~\cite{Agterberg2020-gs,Bollinger2011-ef,Leng2011-bi,Nojima2011-il,Liao2018-ty}.

-\textit{Orbital magnetic field.} --- We have pointed out that colossal rectification and NHE are promising probes of thin-film helical superconductors.
+\textit{Orbital magnetic field.} --- We have pointed out that the colossal rectification and NHE are promising probes of thin-film helical superconductors.
 A natural question is then whether the conclusion still holds in quasi-two-dimensional superconductors where the cyclotron motion of fluctuating Cooper pairs takes place.
-To study this problem, we have derived a Kubo-type formula of $\sigma_{2{\rm{s}}}^{ijk}$ for the time-dependent GL equation of the form $\Gamma_0\frac{\partial}{\partial t}\ket{\psi(t)}=\hat{\alpha}\ket{\psi(t)}+\ket{\zeta(t)}$:
+To study this problem, we derive a Kubo-type formula of $\sigma_{2{\rm{s}}}^{ijk}$ for the time-dependent GL equation of the form $\Gamma_0\frac{\partial}{\partial t}\ket{\psi(t)}=\hat{\alpha}\ket{\psi(t)}+\ket{\zeta(t)}$,

 with $\hat{\alpha}\ket{\mu}=\alpha_\mu\ket{\mu}$, $J_{\mu\nu\lambda}^{ijk}=\mathrm{Re}[\braket{\mu|j_i|\nu}\braket{\nu|j_j|\lambda}\braket{\lambda|j_k|\mu}]$, and $j_i=-\partial_{A_i}\hat{\alpha}$~\cite{Supplemental}.
-This general formula of the phenomenological nonlinear paraconductivity is applicable to e.g., systems with orbital magnetic fields as well as multiple pairing channels.
+This general formula of the phenomenological nonlinear paraconductivity is applicable to, e.g., systems with orbital magnetic fields as well as multiple pairing channels.